 Mediation is another recommended method for getting divorced when you and your spouse co-own a business in Florida.
 Mediation exists for a reason.
-When both parties are represented by their own divorce lawyer in Fort Lauderdale or elsewhere in Florida, the goal of mediation is to come to a mutually beneficial agreement.
-In most cases, this means you will have to compromise in order to make sure that the outcome of your divorces is satisfying for both parties.
+When both parties are represented by their own divorce attorney in Fort Lauderdale or elsewhere in Florida, the goal of mediation is to come to a mutually beneficial agreement.
+In most cases, this means you will have to compromise in order to make sure that the outcome of your divorce is satisfying for both parties.
 As you may have guessed, the future of your martial business will be the cornerstone of your negotiations during mediation.

-When neither of the two options (collaborative divorce and mediation) works, you and your spouse may have no choice but to divide your martial business.
+When neither of the two options (collaborative divorce and mediation) works, you and your spouse may have no choice but to divide your marital business.
 But dividing a business is no easy task either, as prior to dividing it, you will have to estimate how much your business is worth.
 The best way to ensure that your business is properly evaluated is to hire a valuation expert who will thoroughly assess each and every aspect and element of your business to determine its worth.

-After you have a solid number, your Fort Lauderdale divorce lawyer will take it from here.
+After you have a solid number, your Fort Lauderdale divorce attorney will take it from here.
 Whatever happens in the course of your divorce, always keep your options open, and never should you ever accept your spouse’s terms and conditions without consulting with an attorney first.
 Get a free consultation from our experienced divorce lawyers at The Law Office of Gustavo E. Frances, P.A.
 Call our offices at 954-533-2756 today.